Today is an excellent day to learn more about the health benefits of ginger.

 Additionally, the pain that comes with female menstruation seems to be reduced significantly with the use of ginger.

-In one research study, it was found that ginger is as helpful as ibuprofen when it comes to reducing menstrual pains.
-This is some good news for all women.
+In one research study, it was found that ginger is as helpful as ibuprofen when it comes to reducing menstrual pain.

-Ginger is packed with qualities that can greatly improve your body’s immunity or ability to fight diseases.
+Ginger is packed with qualities that can greatly improve your body’s immunity, or ability to fight diseases.

-However, it has also shown to have a positive effect on cholesterol levels.
+However, it has also been shown to have a positive effect on cholesterol levels.

-Ginger reduces the level of cholesterol in the body by decreasing the number of low-density lipoproteins (LDL cholesterol), also known as bad cholesterol.
+Ginger reduces the level of cholesterol in the body by decreasing the number of low-density lipoproteins (LDL cholesterol), also known as “bad cholesterol.”

 This leads to atherosclerosis, which elevates the risk of stroke and heart attack.

-19. Ginger Contains Antioxidants
+20. Ginger Also Contains Antioxidants

 Antioxidants are important because they fight free radicals that can cause different chronic diseases.

-The more studies are done on this awesome spice, the more potential health benefits are being discovered.
+The more studies done on this awesome spice, the more potential health benefits are being discovered.

 Try to make ginger a part of your regular diet and you’ll enjoy these health benefits and many more!

-Whether it’s relieving inflammation pain or helping with digestion, it is clear ginger has a huge role to play in our search for better health!
+Whether it’s relieving inflammation and pain or helping with digestion, it is clear ginger has a huge role to play in our search for better health!

-Just to be sure, please seek advice from your doctor or medical professional if you’re uncertain about consuming ginger.
+Just to be sure, please seek advice from your doctor or other medical professional if you’re uncertain about consuming ginger.